 Composition students should include a description of their proposed composition, including instrumentation, duration, texts (if applicable) and other compositional features.

 Students are advised to consult with the DEO of their area for specifics of the proposal defense procedures.
 For all students, dissertation proposals are submitted for approval to a committee made up of the advisor, the first reader, and one other person.
-This third member will be chosen by the student and advisor in consultation, and may be the Deputy Executive Officer for the student’s area of concentration, the D.E.O for the academic area in which the dissertation is located, or someone approved by the D.E.O. for the student’s area of concentration.
+The advisor and at least one other member of the committee must be members of the Graduate Center doctoral faculty and at least one of them must be on the music department's doctoral faculty.
+The third member will be chosen by the student and advisor in consultation, and may be the Deputy Executive Officer for the student’s area of concentration, the D.E.O for the academic area in which the dissertation is located, or someone approved by the D.E.O. for the student’s area of concentration.
 Normally, the third committee member will be a member of the Doctoral Faculty.

 The proposal may be submitted before or after completion of coursework in line with the policy of the student’s area of concentration.
 The proposal should be prepared in consultation with either the advisor or with both the advisor and first reader, according to the policy of the student’s area of concentration.
 When the proposal has been approved by the advisor (or by the advisor and first reader), the Proposal Defense will be scheduled by mutual agreement (the precise timing will be controlled by the policy of the student’s area of concentration).

-To schedule a defense, the student will notify the Assistant Program Officer of his/her area and provide the APO with two hard copies of the proposal.
+To schedule a defense, the student will notify the Assistant Program Officer of his/her area.

 The Proposal Defense has three possible outcomes: Pass, Pass with revisions (without an additional Defense meeting), and Fail (requiring an additional Defense meeting).
-The advisor will be responsible for reporting the result to the Department Office.
+The advisor will be responsible for reporting the result to the Assistant Program Officer.

-All students whose proposals have been approved must submit a Dissertation Proposal Clearance: Human Participants Form to the Office for Research and Sponsored Programs.
-Students should also register their topics with the AMS’s Doctoral Dissertations in Musicology.
+All students should register their topics with the AMS’s Doctoral Dissertations in Musicology.